BonnieCSE/SISTR/README.md

 SISTR uses Python3 and the following libraries in addition to the Python Standard Library: SciPy, NumPy

 # Pipeline
-1. The first step is a preprocessing step which involves simulating allele frequencies to generate lookup tables used later in step 2. **Due to the long compute time required to generate the lookup tables, we recommend using the following precomputed tables found [here](https://drive.google.com/drive/folders/1p_QoSQ7gzs7hVEwfJyhGMT-ELXZcWoA_?usp=sharing) by downloading the entire folder `sistr_resources/` and saving it in the the same directory level as the `simulations/` and `sistr/` folders.** However, if you wish to create your own custom lookup tables, see `simulations/` for further details.
+1. The first step is a preprocessing step which involves simulating allele frequencies to generate lookup tables used later in step 2. **Due to the compute time required to generate the lookup tables, we recommend using the following precomputed tables found [here](https://drive.google.com/drive/folders/1p_QoSQ7gzs7hVEwfJyhGMT-ELXZcWoA_?usp=sharing) by downloading the entire folder `sistr_resources/` and saving it in the the same directory level as the `simulations/` and `sistr/` folders.** However, if you wish to create your own custom lookup tables, see `simulations/` for further details.

    Example command to run simulations to generate a custom ABC lookup table:
    ```